MartSpeed/codingbyanthony-react/codingbyanthony-javascript/README.md

 ## Date Operator <span style="color:orange">**[new Date()]**</span>
 <p>
     This small project is to help me get more familiar with using the Date function and working with time value.
-These values have been hard to manipulate, but it is more towards not working with them as a whole.
+These values have been hard to manipulate, but it is more towards working with them as a whole to get more familiar and reinforce their use in day to day coding.
 </p>